The Xometry app works best with JavaScript enabled!

 7. CNC Machining Can Reduce Production Costs

-CNC machining is an economical, efficient, and precise process of manufacturing parts and products.
-CNC machining also uses fewer raw materials in comparison to conventional machining.
-Focusing your shop around CNC technology will drastically reduce errors, production expenditures, and product costs.
+CNC machining is an economical and precise process for manufacturing parts and products.
+CNC machining can minimize material waste through optimized tool paths and consistent accuracy, although raw stock usage is usually the same as in conventional machining.
+Focusing production around CNC technology can significantly reduce errors, production time, and overall costs.

 Figure 1 is an example of a CNC machine: